omlnaut/gaze_control/README.md

 The overall goal of this repository is to experiment with user interaction by gaze detection.
 For example looking up/down/right/left to replace arrow key input.

 # Current step
-- Load trained fastai model
+- Make webcam widget work with voila

 Resources:
 - https://towardsdatascience.com/video-streaming-in-the-jupyter-notebook-635bc5809e85